 Most of us understand how Smart Manufacturing can improve operational efficiency across the board.
 What many manufacturers don't consider is the resulting improvement in energy efficiency that also can be achieved.
-Not only is this next-gen approach to production planning and execution leading to heightened productivity and output, but it's also paving the way for “greener” operations in the near future.
+Not only is this next-gen approach to production planning and execution leading to heightened productivity and output, but it's also paving the way for “greener” operations in the near future.“Smart” manufacturing is a technology-driven approach that applies and leverages Internet-connected machinery to monitor production processes.
+The goal is to identify opportunities for automating operations and to access and apply data analytics, to improve manufacturing performance.

 "Smart manufacturing" is a concept for industrial operations that emphasizes applying and leveraging Internet-connected machinery to monitor manufacturing processes.
 The goal is to identify opportunities for automating operations and to access and apply data analytics, and thus to improve manufacturing performance.